SMHussain014/HTML/README.md

 Type > item_name * No. of items
 * To insert Emoji
 Type windows plus dot and select your desired emoji
+* To move forward or backward selected multiple text use Tab to move the text forward and shift + Tab

 # Useful Web-sites
 * mdn.com